 Some more narrow definitions have described entrepreneurship.

-As the process of designing, launching and running a new business.
+In the process of designing, launching, and running a new business.
 Which is often a small business.

 It is the “capacity and willingness to develop, organize and manage a business venture.